 - forwards – teaching the first step, then the next step and so on

 - backwards – teaching the last step, then the second last step and so on.

-In our earlier example, a dad might teach a child to dress herself by starting with a jumper.
-In this instance, dad would help the child get dressed until it came to the final step – the jumper.
+In the earlier example, you might teach a child to get dressed by starting with a jumper.
+In this instance, you would help the child get dressed until it came to the final step – the jumper.

-Dad might help the child put the jumper over his head and put his arms in – then dad might let him pull the jumper down by himself.
-Once the child can do this, dad might encourage him to put his arms through by himself and then pull the jumper down.
-This would go on until the child had mastered each step of the task and could do the whole thing for himself.
+You might help the child put the jumper over her head and put her arms in – then you might let her pull the jumper down by herself.
+Once the child can do this, you might encourage her to put her arms through by herself and then pull the jumper down.
+This would go on until the child had mastered each step of the task and could do the whole thing for herself.